fireship-io/fireship.io/hugo/content/lessons/nuxt-3-firebase/index.md

 #    rxdart: 0.20
 ---

 Nuxt3 hit release candidate [recently](https://nuxtjs.org/announcements/nuxt3-rc/) with a variety of awesome new features.
 But you might be wondering... how do I use Nuxt3 with Firebase?
-There is no documented best practice as of today, so I put together a demo that is capable of server-side rendering (SSR) via Firestore, followed by hyrdation to secure realtime data on the client.
+There is no documented best practice as of today, so I put together a demo that is capable of server-side rendering (SSR) via Firestore, followed by hydration to secure realtime data on the client.
 This gives a website the benefits SEO-friendly HTML, without sacrificing the power the realtime data updates after the initial page load.

 ## Initial Setup